lupqn/lupqn/README.md

-Hi👋!
-My name is Louis
+Hi👋 My name is Louis
 ==============================================================================================================================

 I got into coding at quite a young age and started with stuff like game development and Minecraft plugins, but I never got very far with those.
 The first language I actually learned after that was Python.